1,400 dolphins were killed in the Faroe Islands in one day

 However, Sea Shepherd alleged locals had said there was too much meat from Sunday's hunt and there were fears it would have to be discarded, pointing to interviews published in Danish outlet Ekstra Bladet.

+"I think it's very necessary to kill whales," he said, arguing it was a sustainable practice favorable to the importing of beef.
+"And we do it in a very humane way, using veterinarian-certified tools ...
+The problem in the Faroe Islands is that we have a public slaughterhouse.
+So everyone can see what is going on."

+Although he said some locals were frustrated by the "not so well organized" hunt, and he was "surprised by the sheer number of the dolphins," the killing itself was a "normal thing" and did not come as a shock, he said.

-The organization further alleged that several dolphins had been run over by motor boats and "hacked by propellers," resulting in reports to local police.
-It also claimed that several of those involved did not have the required licenses to participate.
+Sea Shepherd further alleged that several dolphins had been run over by motor boats and "hacked by propellers," resulting in reports to local police.
 The Faroe Islands Police did not respond to a CNN request for comment on the allegations.

 "Considering the times we are in, with a global pandemic and the world coming to a halt, it's absolutely appalling to see an attack on nature of this scale in the Faroe Islands," Sea Shepherd Global's CEO, Alex Cornelissen, said in a statement.

-The Faroe Islands Whales and Whaling body has continued to stand by the practice in recent years despite criticism, stating on its website, "the average catch of around 800 whales a year is not considered to have a significant impact on the abundance of pilot whales, which are estimated at around 778,000."
+The Faroe Islands Whales and Whaling body has continued to stand by the practice in recent years, stating on its website, "the average catch of around 800 whales a year is not considered to have a significant impact on the abundance of pilot whales, which are estimated at around 778,000."